arpansahu/clock_work/README.md

 -Deployed on Heroku

-1. Used Heroku Postgres
+1. Used Postgres
 2. Used Daphene
-3. Used REDIS-CLOUD Sever, provided by heroku add-ons
+3. Used REDIS

--Deployed on AWS / Now in My Own Home Ubuntu Server LTS 22.0
+-Deployed on AWS / Now in My Own Home Ubuntu Server LTS 22.0 / Hostinger VPS Server

-1. Used AWS EC2 Ubuntu 22.0 LTS
+1. Used Ubuntu 22.0 LTS
 2. Used Nginx as a Web Proxy Server
 3. Used Let's Encrypt Wildcard certificate
 4. Used Acme-dns server for automating renewal of wildcard certificates